Bonanno crime family: Downfall and Massino turns state's evidence

 Three more Bonanno made men would choose to cooperate before Massino came to trial.
 The first was James Tartaglione; anticipating he would shortly be indicted as well he went to the FBI and agreed to wear a wire while he remained free.
 The second was Salvatore Vitale.
 In custody, Massino again put out the word, to a receptive Bonanno family, that he wanted Vitale killed.
 After learning of Massino's earlier plans to kill his brother-in-law from Coppa and Cantarella, prosecutors informed Vitale.
 Vitale was already dissatisfied by the lack of support he and his family received from Massino after his arrest.

-On the day he was arraigned with Massino, Vitale decided to flip as soon as it was safe to do so; he formally reached a deal with prosecutors in February.
+On the day he was arraigned with Massino, Vitale decided to flip as soon as it was safe to do so.
+He formally reached a deal with prosecutors in February.
 He was followed in short order by Lino, knowing Vitale could implicate him in murder as well.
 Also flipping was longtime Bonanno associate Duane Leisenheimer, concerned for his safety after an investigator for Massino's defense team visited to find out whether he intended to flip.

 By the time the trial started, Massino faced 11 RICO counts for seven murders (due to the prospect of prosecutors seeking the death penalty for the Sciascia murder, that case was severed to be tried separately), arson, extortion, loansharking, illegal gambling, and money laundering.
 By this time, Time magazine had dubbed Massino as "the Last Don", in reference to his status as the only New York boss not serving a prison sentence at that point.
 The name stuck.

 After deliberating for five days, the jury found Massino guilty of all eleven counts on July 30, 2004.
 His sentencing was initially scheduled for October 12, and he was expected to receive a sentence of life imprisonment with no possibility of parole.
 The jury also approved the prosecutors' recommended $10 million forfeiture of the proceeds of his reign as Bonanno boss on the day of the verdict.

 Immediately after his July 30 conviction, as court was adjourned, Massino requested a meeting with Judge Garaufis, where he made his first offer to cooperate.
-He did so in hopes of sparing his life; he was facing the death penalty if found guilty of Gerlando Sciascia's murder.
-Indeed, one of John Ashcroft's final acts as Attorney General was to order federal prosecutors to seek the death penalty for Massino.
-Massino thus stood to be the first Mafia boss to be executed for his crimes, and the first mob boss to face the death penalty since Lepke Buchalter was executed in 1944.
+He did so in hopes of sparing his life, as he was facing the death penalty if found guilty of Gerlando Sciascia's murder.
+One of John Ashcroft's final acts as Attorney General was to order federal prosecutors to seek the death penalty for Massino.
+Massino stood to be the first Mafia boss to be executed for his crimes, and the first mob boss to face the death penalty since Lepke Buchalter was executed in 1944.